facebook/screenshot-tests-for-android/README.md

 ## Authors

-screenshot-tests-for-android has been written by Arnold Noronha (arnold@fb.com) You can reach him at @tdrhq on GitHub.
+screenshot-tests-for-android was originally written by Arnold Noronha (arnold@fb.com) You can reach him at @tdrhq on GitHub.

+It is currently maintained by Hilal Alsibai (@xiphirx)

 ## License